ravedappeport/dlrappeport/personal-site/content/posts/hedonometer.md

 > **“What is being measured by the instrument?”** <br><br>
  hedonometer.org currently measures Twitter’s Decahose API feed (formerly Gardenhose).
 The stream reflects a 10% random sampling of the roughly  500 million messages posted to the service daily, comprising roughly 100GB of raw JSON each day.
 Words in messages we determine to be written  in English are thrown into a large bag containing roughly 200 million words per day.
 This bag is then assigned a happiness score based on the  average happiness score of the words contained within.
 While "bag-of-words" approaches can be problematic for small collections of text, we  have found the methodology to work well at the large scale.

 My introduction to the Hedonometer came via Gimlet Media's Replay All podcast.
-I was always going to find a quantitative measure of global happiness interesting but what struck me most as I listened to the show's hosts talk to the creators of the Hedonometer was that this seemed like ai cool project for me to try to recreate on my own.
+I was always going to find a quantitative measure of global happiness interesting but what struck me most as I listened to the show's hosts talk to the creators of the Hedonometer was that this seemed like a cool project for me to try to recreate on my own.
 So ... that is exactly what I did and below is a brief write-up of my attempt.

 ## Sleuthing Around